barneyb/jpixelclient/README.md

     ).replace('\'', '"'));

 It's very unlikely you want this layer; it's intended purpose is to take care of the network underthings for the higher-level layer below.

-Using a `String` here is undesireable for various reasons, and a streaming variant will become available at some point.
+In addition to the `view(String)` method, `stream(Consumer<Writer>)` is also provided if you wish to dodge the cost of building a potentially-large throwaway String.

 ## Scene Layer